nicholasrussellconsulting/nrc-next-carousel/README.md

 You can turn off the default blur with `noBlur`.
 You can adjust the default quality of the initial blur image by using the `blurQuality` prop (use a number between 1-100).
 The larger the number, the better looking the image, but the worse the load time.

 ### Frames
-They `key` prop is only needed if you are not using images (or your images have the same src for some reason).
+The `key` prop is only needed if you are not using images (or your images have the same src for some reason).

 You will see there is responsive architecture here, and you can use both `mobile` & `desktop` inside each Frame.
 If you are only using one, use `mobile`.